 Grading Scale

-The grading scale in the MSN program is equivalent for all courses.
-Grades represent the course faculty's evaluation of a student's achievement in the course.
-Each letter grade in a graduate course is interpreted as follows:
+The grading scale in the RN to BSN program is equivalent for all courses.
+Grades represent the instructor's evaluation of a student's achievement in the course.
+Each letter grade in a course is interpreted as follows: